Last Updated on March 30, 2022 by Rei Garnet

 Can rabbits eat cooked sweet potatoes?

 Cooked sweet potatoes are not poisonous to rabbits.
-But, it’s still better to not give your rabbits any because sweet potatoes contain a lot of starch and could upset their stomach if eaten in large amounts.
+But, it’s still better to not give your rabbits any because sweet potatoes contain a lot of starch and could upset their stomachs if eaten in large amounts.

 Can rabbits eat sweet potato skin?

-Yes, rabbits can eat the skin of sweet potatoes.
+Yes, rabbits can eat the skins of sweet potatoes.
 But, it’s still better to not give your rabbit any sweet potatoes and their skin because sweet potatoes are known to cause stomach upset in rabbits due to the amount of starch.

 Can rabbits eat sweet potato leaves?